 Gabi was scheduled for a surgical biopsy on March 14, 2011.
 Results confirmed the doctor's suspicion...osteosarcoma - a cancer of the bone that destroys tissue and weakens the bone.
 This is a very rare cancer, only 400 childhood cases identified per year.
 Only 3% of all childhood cancers are osteosarcoma.
 Leave it to my baby to be rare!
 The doctor explained that the ice skating incident actually saved her life.
 If not for the fall, we may not have known that there was anything wrong with her knee until it was too late.

 Gabi's recovery from the surgery was rough.
 She had a hard time coming out of the anesthesia.
 Four days after the biopsy, she was set up with a pediatric oncologist at a children's hospital.
 Gabi began treatments in March 2011.
 The chemotherapies were aggressive and rough on her system.
 It was a long journey.
 Each treatment required a 4-5 day hospital stay along with several hospital admissions for fever and/or neutropenia.

 In June 2011, Gabi underwent a radical surgery called rotationplasty.
 This surgery uses her healthy ankle as a replacement knee.
-She is now able to walk unassisted and should not require any more surgeries.
-Once she learns total control of her prosthetic leg, Gabi will be able to do any physical activity that she desires.
+She is able to walk unassisted and is back to competition dance!
 In November 2011, Gabi finished chemo.
-She is NED (No Evidence of Disease) and we couldn't be more blessed!
+She is still NED (No Evidence of Disease) and we couldn't be more blessed!

 There is always hope!!